Second hour now underway on the Rush Limbaugh program.

 Poor people aren't stupid.

-But I like this I like this notion that, you know, Barack Obama, and this guy is becoming Clinton-esque.
+But I like this notion that Barack Obama, and this guy is becoming Clinton-esque.

-Acorn, by the way, if you don't know this group uh Obama started out with, is one of the most, shall we say, I'll be nice here.
+Acorn, by the way, if you don't know, this group Obama started out with, is one of the most, shall we say, I'll be nice here, insidious groups around.

 They've had a settlement in the state of Washington, I think the largest voter fraud settlement ever, I do believe.